victoriasuarez97/podcast_channel_landing/README.md

 # Podcast Channel 🎙️

 Final project of HTML and CSS from Acamica's Front End Development course.
+The goal was to build a landing page for a podcast channel using HTML and CSS, no libraries allowed.

 Credits: